Promoting health and wellbeing in the workplace: useful tips for employers

 This will help staff to feel like they have time to explore passions outside of their work and that you value them as a whole person, not just for their work-related skills.

-If appropriate you can even offer staff the chance to take sabbatical leave, enabling them to explore personal goals and passions before returning to their role.
+If appropriate you can even offer staff the chance to take sabbatical leave – something many UK companies are offering.
+This can help them to explore personal goals and passions before returning to their role.

 Special events